objectionary/news.eolang.org/_posts/2022/10/2022-10-19-placed-catalog.md

 class for exact logic of this step.
 All copied files are registered within "placed catalog," which is normally stored as `target/eo/placed.csv` file.
-Let's consider structure of the catalog in more details.
+Let's consider the structure of the catalog in more detail.

 <!--more-->

 Each entry within the catalog corresponds to a single file that has been copied.

 There are two kinds of entries.
-Entries of kind `class` corresponds to a file within JAR.
+Entries of kind `class` correspond to a file within a JAR.
 It can be `.class` or `.xml` or any other type of file which needs to be within classpath during compilation.
 Another kind, `jar`, represents dependency JAR file whose content has been copied.